drewlinn/GummiBearKingdom/README.md

 * Copy the project's github address (https://github.com/drewlinn/GummiBearKingdom.git)
 * Write in your console the command "git clone" and paste the project address afterward and press enter.
 * Use your console to navigate to the project directory.
-* Open Visual Studio.
-* Open the project in Visual Studio.
+* Open the project using Visual Studio.
 * Press the button in the tool bar with the green PLAY SYMBOL that says "IIS EXPRESS" next to it.
 * Your default web browser should be open and navigate to the necessary localhost automatically.
 * The application should successfully be displayed with full functionality.